Leeingnyo/pick-recursively/README.md

 ### Case 5.
 String Query

-Using query and object is verbose, I make another definition with string and array (like lodash's one).
+Using query with object is verbose, I make another definition with string and array (like lodash's one).
 You can understand with following examples.

 ```js